seamplex/libreblackjack-v01/README.md

 ## Automatic playing

-The differential value of LibreBlackjack is that players can be programmed to play employing different strategies, card-counting techniques or even state-of-the-art AI algorithms.
+The differential value of Libre Blackjack is that players can be programmed to play employing different strategies, card-counting techniques or even state-of-the-art AI algorithms.

 See the directory [`players`](players) for examples of how to write players in